No Way Out (2000): Preliminary matches

 The third contest was Viscera versus Mark Henry in a standard match.
 Henry started the match and managed to bring Viscera down, but then Viscera retaliated with a spinning heel kick and got the advantage.
 Viscera crashed Henry against the ladders on the outside and performed a Samoan drop and belly to belly suplex, until Mae Young interfered on behalf of Henry.
 Viscera pulled her down to the mat and tried to splash her, but Henry countered with a spear and scoop powerslammed him.
 He then pinned Viscera for the win.

 The next match was a tag team match where Edge and Christian faced the Hardy Boyz (Matt Hardy and Jeff Hardy), who were escorted by Terri Runnels.
-Prior to the match, Terri had (kayfabe) hired the Acolytes Protection Agency (Bradshaw and Faarooq) as protection, and they were at ringside throughout the match.
+Prior to the match, Terri had hired the Acolytes Protection Agency (Bradshaw and Faarooq) as protection, and they were at ringside throughout the match.
 Both teams attempted to gain the advantage throughout the contest, and Edge and Christian ultimately gained it when Terri turned on the Hardy Boyz, pushing Jeff off the top rope as he attempted his finisher called the Swanton Bomb.
 As Matt questioned her, Terri slapped him and Christian struck Matt from behind and pinned him for the win.
 Following his loss, the Hardy Boyz attempted to pull Terri into the ring, but the APA attacked them.

 The fifth contest was a standard match between Tazz and The Big Boss Man.
 Soon after the match began, Tazz applied the Tazzmission to Boss Man in an attempt to make him submit, but Prince Albert interfered and attacked Tazz, causing a disqualification.
 As Tazz was the one attacked, the victory was given to him.
 Following the match, Prince Albert and Boss Man assaulted Tazz in the ring.